 Ground water monitoring was first initiated in northwest Florida during the early 1930s.
 Originally, monitoring consisted of observing water-level fluctuations in a few wells in the major urban areas of the panhandle.
 The NWFWMD has, through the years, expanded and refined the original network due to population growth, the importance of ground water as a source of drinking water, and increasing incidents of ground water contamination.
 In the earlier days of data collection, the U.S. Geological Survey (USGS) maintained and operated ground water data collection efforts as part of the federal mission.
-The NWFVMD has been involved in hydrologic data collection since 1976, when it entered into a cooperative agreement with the USGS.
+The NWFWMD has been involved in hydrologic data collection since 1976, when it entered into a cooperative agreement with the USGS.
 This joint agreement remained in effect from 1976 through 1989.
 In 1983, the Florida Legislature passed the Water Quality Assurance Act mandating the Department of Environmental Regulation (now the Department of Environmental Protection) to establish a statewide ground water quality monitoring network in cooperation with other federal and state agencies, including Florida's five water management districts (Florida Statutes, Section 403.063).
-The NWFWMD now maintains and operates a part of this network consisting of more than 300 wells distributed throughout northwest Florida.
+The NWFWMD now maintains and operates a part of this network consisting of more than 300 wells distributed throughout northwest Florida (Figure A-4).
+These wells penetrate and tap all the aquifer systems underlying northwest Florida.